 If you wish to leave your employment without giving the correct amount of notice then it is always best to discuss this with your employer and try to reach an agreement.

-How your employer might deal with a request to shorten your notice
+How your employer might deal with a request to shorten your notice (and resign earlier)

 The request to ‘shorten’ your notice period could be met with a number of potential responses